gregwhitaker/gradle-gitignore/README.md

 Gradle plugin for generating .gitignore files using [gitignore.io](http://gitignore.io).

 ##Features
+* Templates supplied by gitignore.io so they are always up to date.

-* Supports automatic discovery of the following project facets:
+* Supports zero-configuration generation of the gitignore file using automatic discovery of the following project facets:
     * Programming Languages
     * Development Environment
     * Operating System

-    The plugin will use this information to automatically generate the gitignore file.
+* Generation of the gitignore file is completely configurable

+* Support for pulling gitignore templates from locations other than gitignore.io

 ##Usage
 Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.xkcd) for instructions on including this plugin in your project.